Time zone: Railway time

 In the 19th century, as transportation and telecommunications improved, it became increasingly inconvenient for each location to observe its own solar time.
 In November 1840, the British Great Western Railway started using GMT kept by portable chronometers.
-This practice was soon followed by other railway companies in Great Britain and became known as railway time.
+This practice was soon adopted by other British railway companies and became known as railway time.

 Around August 23, 1852, time signals were first transmitted by telegraph from the Royal Observatory.
 By 1855, 98% of Great Britain's public clocks were using GMT, but it was not made the island's legal time until August 2, 1880.
 Some British clocks from this period have two minute hands, one for the local time and one for GMT.

 On November 2, 1868, the British Colony of New Zealand officially adopted a standard time to be observed throughout the colony.
-It was based on longitude 172°30′ east of Greenwich, that is 11 hours 30 minutes ahead of GMT.
+It was based on longitude 172°30′ east of Greenwich, or 11 hours 30 minutes ahead of GMT.
 This standard was known as New Zealand Mean Time.